nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/Document.rst

         :param $ifConflict: Defines what to do when a conflict occurs.
         :returns: The status of the operation.

-    .. php:method:: download($localPath)
+    .. php:method:: download($localDestinationPath, $downloadProgressCallback)

-        Downloads this file from the cloud.
+        Downloads the file from the cloud.

-        :type $localPath: string
+        :type $localDestinationPath: string
-        :param $localPath: The local path where the file is to be downloaded to.
+        :param $localDestinationPath: The local path of the file to download the content.
+        :type $downloadProgressCallback: mixed
+        :param $downloadProgressCallback: The download progress callback function.
+This function should take 'downloadSize', 'downloadedSize', 'uploadSize', 'uploadedSize' as arguments.
+        :returns: The download status.

     .. php:method:: versions($startVersion = 0, $endVersion = null, $limit = 10)